 Fiduciary Funds focus on net position and changes in net position.
-The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and agency funds.
+The fiduciary fund category is split into four classifications: pension (and other employee benefit) trust funds, investment trust funds, private-purpose trust funds and custodial funds.
 Trust funds are used to account for assets held by the BOCES under a trust agreement for individuals, private organizations or other governments and are therefore not available to support the BOCES' own programs.
-The BOCES has one private-purpose trust fund, the Andersen Scholarship Fund.
+The District has one private-purpose trust fund, the Andersen Scholarship Fund.